Veltas/dcs-lua/README.md

     $ dcs-get clean
     $ _dcs-get

-If the dcs-get command is completely failing, you can invoke the cleanup script manually:
+If the `dcs-get clean` command is completely failing, you can invoke the cleanup script manually:

     $ /var/tmp/dcs-get/cleanup

 ##Reasoning

-I started with the idea "hey, I reckon I could rewrite dcs-get's main executable":

-* In a language that isn't PHP
-* Shorter and sweeter (a lot of clutter in original dcs-get)
-* In a way that is easier for future compsoc to maintain and extend

-While working on it I realised that the original dcs-get is not very robust, and is broken in a lot of ways that legitimately cause people trouble.

-This implementation failed my original goal of writing a shorter program, but I think it is still better overall.

-Here are some honest advantages of this implementation:
+Some honest advantages of this implementation:

 * Installs do download and writing separately (like all real package managers ever)
 * The reinstall feature is superior to reinstall and deep-reinstall from old dcs-get